 Looking to upgrade your flooring but not sure whether to go with LVT or laminate?
-We will explore the key differences between LVT vs. laminate flooring, covering material composition, durability, installation process, water resistance, cost, and more.
+We will explore the key differences between LVT vs laminate flooring, covering material composition, durability, installation process, water resistance, cost, and more.

 Find out which one is better for high-traffic areas, moisture-prone areas, environmentally friendly, easier to maintain, offers more design options, more resistant to damage, more affordable, easier to install, and more suitable for DIY installation.